sodadata/docs/soda/quick-start-sodacl.md

 <br />

-If you wish to apply a more granular approach to monitoring schema evolution, you can specify columns in a dataset that ought to be present or which should not exist in the dataset.
+If you wish to apply a more granular approach to monitoring schema changes, you can specify columns in a dataset that ought to be present or which should not exist in the dataset.

 The following example warns you when, during a scan, Soda discovers that `column_name` is missing in the dataset; the check fails if either `column_name1` or `column_name2` exist in the dataset.
 This type of check is useful when, for example, you need to ensure that datasets do not contain columns of sensitive data such as credit card numbers or personally identifiable information (PII).
 {% include code-header.html %}